 - Regional train

-Intercity 225s are electric trains.
-All of them have been through major refurbishment programmes since they were first introduced in the UK about 25 years ago.
-Each train has nine air-conditioned, open-plan carriages of which three are designated as First Class.
-The name Intercity 225 comes from the train’s nominal top speed of 225 km per hour.
-In practice, Intercity 225 trains never run on the UK network at more than 200 km/h.
+Intercity 225s are electric trains, all of which have been refurbished since they were first introduced about 25 years ago.
+Each train has nine air conditioned, open-plan carriages of which three are designated as First Class.
+The name Intercity 225 comes from the train’s nominal top speed of 225km/h.
+In practice, though, Intercity 225 trains never run on the UK network at more than 200km/h.

 There is an at-seat trolley service in Standard Class, offering snacks, sandwiches and hot and cold drinks.